rodrigosqrt3/taxodist/paper.md

 `taxodist` is an R package that computes dissimilarity indices between any two taxa using hierarchical lineage data retrieved from The Taxonomicon [@brands1989], a comprehensive curated classification of all life based on *Systema Naturae 2000*.
-Given any two taxon names, at any taxonomic level, from species to order, `taxodist` retrieves their full lineages, identifies their most recent common ancestor (MRCA), and returns a dissimilarity index reflecting their shared evolutionary history.
+Given any two taxon names — at any taxonomic level, from species to order — `taxodist` retrieves their full lineages, identifies their most recent common ancestor (MRCA), and returns a dissimilarity index reflecting their shared evolutionary history.
 The package supports individual distance queries, pairwise distance matrices, clade membership testing,